anttikivi/unsung-anthem/docs/BUILDING.md

 **`-d`**, **`--debug`**

 Sets the build variant to `Debug`.
+This option is a shorthand for `--build-variant Debug`.

 **`-r`**, **`--release-debuginfo`**

 Sets the build variant to `RelWithDebInfo`.
+This option is a shorthand for `--build-variant RelWithDebInfo`.

 **`-R`**, **`--release`**

 Sets the build variant to `Release`.
+This option is a shorthand for `--build-variant Release`.

 **`-M`**, **`--minsize-release`**

 Sets the build variant to `MinSizeRel`.
+This option is a shorthand for `--build-variant MinSizeRel`.

 #### Build Target Options